Sabellaj05/azure-ai-apis/README.md

 az group show --name $rg
 ```

-> ![WARNING] It is not safe to echo secrets on the terminal since there is a history
+> [!WARNING] It is not safe to echo secrets on the terminal since there is a history